rtrppl/orgrr/readme.md

 **A crucial difference between org-roam and orgrr is the use of databases. orgrr only relies on rg to update it's data about org-files and their meta-data.
 The aim is to have as little dependencies as possible.
 A second difference is that orgrr sticks to the ideal of every note being a single file.
 The final difference is relative minimalism - orgrr should have all the features that are necessary and draw on org-mode/Emacs for everything else.**

-This is a package to primarily address my needs and I have been using orgrr almost daily for a year now (February 2024).
+This package primarily address my own needs and I have been using orgrr almost daily for a year now (February 2024).
 My main container has close to 4000 notes and the speed between org-roam and orgrr is comparable.
 Even on a Rasberry Pi 5, rg needs less than a second to extract all of the meta-data (see below)!

 **As no database involved, orgrr works great with [Dropbox](https://www.dropbox.com/), [Google Drive](https://drive.google.com/) or other file-syncing solutions.**

 ### Basic design of a note

-In orgrr, all notes are assumed to follow a certain logic regarding metadata.
+In orgrr, all (org-)notes are assumed to follow a certain logic regarding metadata.
 The design principles used here are similar to org-roam v1 and interoperation between orgrr and org-roam v1 is possible (and was intended).
 Hence filenames themselves are used as unique identifiers and changing them without adjusting backlinks will break the connection between two notes (see also [orgrr-rename](#orgrr-rename)).

 At the very minimum, a note file for orgrr is an .org file that includes the following line: